mulinlab/3DCoop/README.md

 If you use 3DCoop, please cite:

-> Interrogating cell type-specific cooperation of transcriptional regulators in 3D chromatin
+> Interrogating cell type-specific cooperation of transcriptional regulators in 3D chromatin, *iScience*